User Guide

 Locating class by class timing : findclass

-Finds a class whose CLASS_TIMING
+Finds a class whose CLASS_TIMING matches the given keyword.

-Note that if you want to display the list of classes again, run listclass
+Note that if you want to display the list of classes again, run listclass.

 Format: findclass CLASS_TIMING